What is the Kedarnath Temple?

 Kedarnath Temple is one of the most sacred places of Hindu religion located in the state of Uttarakhand.
 This area comes is the Garhwal Himalayan range in Rudraprayag District.
 This is the most sacred temple of the Hindu religion as it comes among one of the sacred places of char Dham yatra of North India.
 This temple is also one of the 12 Jyotirlingas of Lord Shiva.

 This temple is situated on a height of more than 3500 meters from sea level so this is the highest Jyotirlingas of Lord Shiva.
 The nearest river flowing near Kedarnath temple is Mandakini coming from the snow-covered mountains.
-This temple will open only in summers between April to September for the visit and the special Chardham yatra performed in the month of April to June.
+This temple will open only in summers between April to September for the visit and the special Chardham Yatra performed in the month of April to June.
 Between April to June is the busiest time of this temple where millions of tourists coming to visit this holy shrine.

 More related Tours;-

-What is the History of Kedarnath Temple?
+What is the History of Kedarnath Mandir?

 As per the legends, this temple was built by Pandavas when they were supposed to please Lord Shiva by doing penance in Kedarnath.
 The present temple was constructed by Adi Shankaracharya in the 8th century which is also known as the guru of devas and a great follower of Lord Shiva.
 The Pandavas used big stone slabs to build this huge temple on a large rectangular platform.
 The Kedar means “The Lord of the field’ the main deity of this temple is Lord Shiva.